charliermarsh/script/README.md

 This repository also includes a live Script editor for use in the browser.

 To build the live editor, run `make` from the `live-editor` directory, followed by `python -m SimpleHTTPServer`.
 Once running, you can head to `localhost:8000/script-compiler.html`.

-(You will need to run `npm run compile` before you can run the live editor, as the compiler must be generated from the Jison file, but it's unnecessary to bundle it, since the live editor takes care of that.)
+The live editor's build step will take care of ES6ifying and bundling for the browser.

 ## Testing

 Unit tests can be run with `npm run test`, which will execute the [Jest](https://facebook.github.io/jest/) test runner.
+Note that the cryptographic and primality-based tests can take a while (30+ seconds) to run.

 ## License